brobertspierel/LTOP_FTV_Py/docs/source/general_setup.rst

 NOTE that if you are a regular user of GCS and already have projects/buckets created you can likely skip this step or amend how the code is working to suite your needs.
 This is meant to be a starter for those who have not used GCS before.
 1. Create or check to see that you have a `GCS account <https://cloud.google.com/gcp?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1011347&utm_content=text-ad-none-any-DEV_c-CRE_622022396323-ADGP_Desk%20%7C%20BKWS%20-%20EXA%20%7C%20Txt%20~%20Google%20Cloud%20Platform%20Core-KWID_43700073027148699-kwd-6458750523&utm_term=KW_google%20cloud-ST_google%20cloud&gclid=Cj0KCQjwnbmaBhD-ARIsAGTPcfXFH3iizzepFJ4jBJwrT_T5t2HBrNZed5qcdRsU6FgZZ7oxvDTGKF8aAvjAEALw_wcB&gclsrc=aw.ds>`_

-2. Install the google-cloud-storage python module Follow `these directions <https://cloud.google.com/sdk/docs/install>`_ to install the google cloud sdk.
+2. Install the google-cloud-storage python module.
+Follow `these directions <https://cloud.google.com/sdk/docs/install>`_ to install the google cloud sdk.

 3. Create a service account and associated key: `directions <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_.
 The workflow expects a key called 'creds.json'.
 This should be stored in the same directory as the scripts you are running.
 If there is another way you want to do this some changes will have to be made in the code.

 4. Create a GCS `cloud bucket <https://cloud.google.com/storage/docs/creating-buckets>`_.
-Note that if you have no projects you should create a new [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to hold the bucket.
+Note that if you have no projects you should create a new `project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_ to hold the bucket.

 5. Change the params to reflect your cloud bucket name.